ppipada/inference-go/notes.md

   - Function call, custom tool call: all supported.
   - Function call output, custom tool call output: All supported except stateful properties (file_id as of now)
-  - Image generation call: Not supported yet. need to analyze what it is.
+  - Image generation call: Not supported yet.
-  - Web search tool call and result: Not supported yet. immediate next.
+  - Web search tool call and result: all supported.
-    - given that this is inbuilt tool, the data type should have been a tool output (like in anthropic), but openai calls it a tool call for some reason.
   - Item reference: Not sure what it is used for.
 Most probably some stateful thing.

   - Not supported: